kohlhofer/Crossings/chapters/chapter-04.md

 # Chapter 4: Everything's Gone

-The wheel turns, slow and deliberate, its wooden spokes dark with water.
-The mill sits where the creek meets the river, its stone foundation green with moss, its walls weathered gray.
-The wheel has turned for forty years, grinding grain when there is grain to grind, marking time when there is not.
+The wheel turns in the current, wooden spokes dark with water.
+The mill sits where creek meets river, stone foundation green with moss, walls weathered gray.
+Water flows steady through the wheel's channels, driving the mechanism within.

 He walks the path beside the creek, boots squelching in the mud.
 The miller sometimes has work—heavy sacks, small repairs, tasks that might pay in coins rather than credit.
 The work comes and goes, depending on the miller's mood and the season's demands.